Lets Explode a Few CB Myths

 5) The myth of CB AM swing.

 What most CB operators do not know is that AM modulation does not just swing forward.
 It also swings backwards.
 The reason a watt meter only shows the forward swing is because the watt mater contains something called a diode.
 The RF signal from the transmitter is passed through the diode before it gets to the actual needle on the watt meter.
 The diode only allows electricity to flow in one direction, so the meter only sees the positive half of the "swing".
 If the diode was not in place the meter would not work correctly, because the needle could not possibly move fast enough in the positive and negative directions to show the RF signal in it's true state.Just know this.
-If your forward swing on a peak meter more than doubles the carrier you are distorting your audio.
+Ecessive "swing" that far exceeds the carrier equals distortion.
+It does not make you get about better, but it does cause more co-channeling to those on the other end.

 The formula for calculating percentage of modulation is;